zeke/devcenter-scraper/content/md/stages-of-add-on-development.md

 Alpha.

 ## GA
 At this point your Add-on has hopefully been throughly vetted by a large group of Heroku users.
 The next step is to finalize your plans & pricing into the Add-on catalog.
+Once fully GA there are ways you can continue to [market your addon](https://devcenter.heroku.com/articles/heroku-add-on-marketing)

 ### Plans & Pricing